Summer Camp Registration Now Open!

-FIRST Robotics Competition (FRC) is our most challenging program.
-Here highschool students design, build, and program a 100-125 lbs robot from scratch.
-It's a big challenge and our students rise to the occasion.
+FIRST Robotics Competition (FRC) is our most advanced and challenging program.
+Students in grades 8–12 design, fabricate, build, and program a 100–125 lb robot from scratch to compete in a fast-paced, team-based environment.

 Regular Season: Jan-March